This is an outdated post.

 Serial Tool is a utility tool, so you can set up bytes to send accordingly to your protocol and save configuration to a file – which can be used another time.

-You can send multiple byte arrays, you can send sequence of different byte arrays and put delay between them.
-You can read data in HEX or ASCII.
+You can send multiple bytes, integers, strings, you can send sequence of different of channelds and even put delay between them and/or make them repeat several times.
 You can even write a note to yourself like: “CH1: toggle LED 1”.

 Isn’t that awesome?